 It is time to create a better tomorrow.
 Take time to work through your feelings.
 It will give you a chance to forgive, let go of negativity, and embrace all that is going well.

-When you do, you will find room to open your heart so that your future is brighter and filled with love and possibility.
+When you do, you will find room to open your heart, making your future brighter and filled with love and possibility.

 Look for the good